RyanWhited/stock-analysis/README.md

 ![VBA_Challenge_2018_Original](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_2018_Original.png)   ![VBA_Challenge_2018](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_2018.png)

 What helped the process speed up?
 One of the main differences is I untilized arrays for the ticker volumes plus both starting and ending prices (see image below).
 In the original code we used a nested loop that would obtain these values which slowed down the speed of the results.

 ![VBA_Challenge_New_Arrays](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_New_Arrays.png)

-Also in the original code the output was built into the original loop but in the refactored code I created a separate loop that would output the arrays for volumes, starting price, and ending price.
+Also in the original code the output was built into the original loop but in the refactored code I created a separate loop that would loop through the arrays to output the Ticker, Total Daily Volume, and Return.

 ![VBA_Challenge_New_Output](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_New_Output.png)